-As Thumb instruction set takes less of program space it allows to upload bigger applications but with lower speed as using ARM instructions performance is up to 40% faster.
-But in non critical applications or functions speed isn’t significant factor.
+As the Thumb instruction set takes less program space, it allows to upload bigger applications, but with lower speed than using ARM, instructions performance is up to 40% faster.
+But in noncritical applications or functions speed isn’t a significant factor.

-Also Thumb instructions doesn’t have full access to all registers.
+Also, Thumb instructions don’t have full access to all registers.
 Thumb instructions can only access “low registers”(R0-R7).
-And only few instructions can access “high registers”(R8-R12).
+And only a few instructions can access “high registers”(R8-R12).

-Thumb instructions has to be decoded-decompressed to equivalent ARM instructions while executed.
-This is handled in instruction pipeline.
-Pipeline has additional de-compressor logic in series to instruction decoder, which firstly decompress Thumb instruction and then decode.
+Thumb instructions have to be decoded-decompressed to equivalent ARM instructions while executing.
+This is handled in the instruction pipeline.
+The pipeline has additional de-compressor logic in series to instruction decoder, which decompresses Thumb instruction and then decodes.
 This usually results in decode latency.

 Changing to Thumb mode